-Through eight rounds of the REDC initiative, the WNYREDC has delivered $620.4 million for 890 projects across the region.
 The WNYREDC is composed of Allegany, Cattaraugus, Chautauqua, Erie and Niagara counties.

 A primary role of the WNYREDC is to create a regional strategic plan and provide a written update every year.
 Click View More below to access the full archive of WNYREDC documents.

-Governor Cuomo’s Downtown Revitalization Initiative (DRI) is transforming downtown neighborhoods into vibrant communities where the next generation of New Yorkers will want to live work and raise families.
+New York State's Downtown Revitalization Initiative (DRI) is transforming downtown neighborhoods into vibrant communities where the next generation of New Yorkers will want to live work and raise families.

 NY Forward supports a more equitable downtown recovery for New York’s smaller and rural communities, with a focus on hamlets and villages.